Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Travelling with children at Liverpool Airport

-Whether you’re a frequent flyer or first-time traveller, there’s no doubt that travelling with children can add extra time or stress to your airport experience.
+Whether you’re a frequent flyer or a first-time traveller, there’s no doubt that travelling with children can add extra time or stress to your airport experience.

 Liverpool Airport is family-friendly.
-There are high chairs and children’s menus available in most of the restaurants, and easy access to baby changing facilities available throughout the terminal.
+There are high chairs and children’s menus available in most of the restaurants, and easy access to baby changing facilities is available throughout the terminal.
 For nursing mothers, there is a dedicated breastfeeding room located on the upper retail level, although breastfeeding is also supported in the main terminal too if you prefer.

 Travelling with baby milk